Table of contents

 - Employing staff when starting a business in spain

-Unless you are planning to retire in Spain, an English-speaker will need to have a plan on how to earn an income.
+Unless moving to Spain from the UK for retirement, under a non-lucrative visa, an English-speaker will need to have a plan on how to earn an income.
 Due to language difficulties - barring an internal company transfer - English-speakers would not have many good options of finding a traditional job in Spain.

 Before we get into the details of starting a business in Spain, we should therefore take a look at the legal options for doing so, assuming that the person is a non-EU citizen.